Jimmy O’Neal closing reception and artist talk

 Working across media such as painting, photography and sculpture — along with an app and even a roller coaster simulator — O’Neal engages with the ambiguity between self-representation and narcissism by placing the viewer’s reflection within his compositions, often through gestural strokes of the mirrored paint he invented.
 The large size of his works imbues them with immersive qualities, while their interactive nature and compositional transience explore the relationships between process, participation and popular culture (such as selfies and memes).

-As part of the exhibition, O’Neal will debut “DIAPAUSE: Riding the Viscosity,” a roller coaster simulator reprogrammed so visitors can ride the brushstrokes of a painting, as they would the tracks of an amusement park ride.
+As part of the closing reception, attendees may experience “DIAPAUSE: Riding the Viscosity.”
+This roller coaster simulator has been reprogrammed so visitors can ride the brushstrokes of a painting, as they would the tracks of an amusement park ride.